alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 but now I am serious about it.
 And I have to vent my frustrations with the language.

+I don't want to sound bitter needlessly, although to be honest I don't care much as long as it's for comedic effect.
+So sit down and relax while I pound on your new favorite language.

 ## The Language

 ### Adding Elements to an Array